ZocoLini/cuqdyn-c/README.md

   The data file containing a mtrix of observed data and the initial value needed to solve the ODE.
-The data file can be a .mat file where the first matrix found will be used (`test/data/lotka_volterra_data_homoc_noise_0.10_size_30_data_1.mat`) or a txt file written in the following format:
+The data file can be a .mat file where the first matrix found will be used (`test/data/lotka_volterra_data_homoc_noise_0.10_size_30_data_1.mat`) or a txt file written with the following format:
   ```
   # The first row is gonna be used as the initial condition
   31 3 # Matrix dimensions so the parsing is easier